Sign up to our Newsletter

 Final Thoughts

-As tempting as it may be to try to include as much information as possible in your personal statement, it's important to focus on crafting a strong and concise statement that effectively communicates your passion, motivations, and potential to succeed in the legal field!
+While most statements are between two and four pages long, use your judgment and the school’s expectations when deciding how long your personal statement should be.
+You may be tempted to include as much information as possible, but it's important to focus on crafting a strong and concise statement that effectively communicates your passion, motivations, and potential to succeed in the legal field!

 Schedule A Free Consultation